What is colorectal cancer?

 Start and spread of colorectal cancer

 If cancer forms in a polyp, it can eventually begin to grow into the wall of the colon or rectum.
 When cancer cells are in the wall, they can then grow into blood vessels or lymph vessels.
 Lymph vessels are thin, tiny channels that carry away waste and fluid.
 They first drain into nearby lymph nodes, which are bean-shaped structures containing immune cells that help fight against infections.
 Once cancer cells spread into blood or lymph vessels, they can travel to nearby lymph nodes or to distant parts of the body, such as the liver.
-Spread to distant parts of the body is called metastasis.
+When cancer spreads to distant parts of the body it is called metastasis.